Vladimir Lenin: Personal life and characteristics

 Despite his revolutionary politics, Lenin disliked revolutionary experimentation in literature and the arts, expressing his dislike of expressionism, futurism, and cubism, and conversely favouring realism and Russian classic literature.
 Lenin also had a conservative attitude towards sex and marriage.
 Throughout his adult life, he was in a relationship with Krupskaya, a fellow Marxist whom he married.
 Lenin and Krupskaya both regretted that they never had children, and they enjoyed entertaining their friends' offspring.
-Read noted that Lenin had "very close, warm, lifelong relationships" with his close family members; he had no lifelong friends, and Armand has been cited as being his only close, intimate confidante.
+Read noted that Lenin had "very close, warm, lifelong relationships" with his close family members; he had no lifelong friends, and Armand has been cited as being his only close confidante.

 Aside from Russian, Lenin spoke and read French, German, and English.
+He was also fluent in Ancient Greek and Latin, having learned both during his youth.
+He remained very passionate about the Latin language throughout his life, and read Virgil, Ovid, Horace and Juvenal in the original, as well as Roman senatorial orations.
 Concerned with physical fitness, he exercised regularly, enjoyed cycling, swimming, and hunting, and also developed a passion for mountain walking in the Swiss peaks.
 He was also fond of pets, in particular cats.
 Tending to eschew luxury, he lived a spartan lifestyle, and Pipes noted that Lenin was "exceedingly modest in his personal wants", leading "an austere, almost ascetic, style of life".
 Lenin despised untidiness, always keeping his work desk tidy and his pencils sharpened, and insisted on total silence while he was working.
 According to Fischer, Lenin's "vanity was minimal", and for this reason he disliked the cult of personality that the Soviet administration began to build around him; he nevertheless accepted that it might have some benefits in unifying the communist movement.